Sherman Coolidge: Arapaho Priest in a Changing World

 Early years and conflicts with the Shoshone

 Sherman Coolidge was born near the upper waters of the Big Horn River, present-day Wyoming, sometime in the early 1860s.
-His father, Banasda (Big Heart), a warrior, and mother Ba-ahnoce (Turtle Woman), named him Doa-che-wa-a, or He-Runs-on-Top, for reasons unrecorded.
-The family grew over the subsequent years, with the addition of two younger brothers.
+His father, Banasda (Big Heart), a warrior, and mother Ba-ahnoce (Turtle Woman), named him Doa-che-wa-a, or He-Runs-on-Top, after an ancestor who had led his band over a frozen lake to elude an enemy tribe.
+The family grew over the subsequent years, with addition of a younger brother.
 At that time, traditional Arapaho lifeways had not yet succumbed to the pressures of American expansionism, and the family’s band continued to migrate over their established territory, sustained by hunting and gathering.
 The Arapaho’s primary antagonists were the Eastern Shoshone, who, under Chief Washakie, competed for the region’s dwindling resources.

 When He-Runs-on-Top was just old enough to remember, he had his first encounter with the enemy.
 In the dead of night, Shoshone warriors raided his band’s camp, slaughtering indiscriminately until the Arapaho resisted.
 A series of similar tragedies followed.
-He-Runs-on-Top lost his grandmother and aunt in an attack by American soldiers who had mistaken them for Lakota.
-Soon after, a mob of whites and Mexican-Americans murdered his uncle.
+He-Runs-on-Top lost his grandmother, aunt, and uncle in an attack by American soldiers who had mistaken them for Lakota.

 These painful losses were but a prelude to the death of He-Runs-on-Top’s father.
-In preparation for a morning hunt, Banasda camped away from his band one evening and a group of Shoshone set upon him while he slept.
-His family, awakened by the shouts, escaped into the night as he remained to fight off as many as he could.
-Banasda’s body was recovered the next morning, shot through the chest.
-Ba-ahnoce, now in deep mourning, was left to care for her three boys.
+In early spring 1867, the family camped by a stream for the night when they were awakened by war cries.
+Everyone escaped into the darkness, but Banasda remained to fight off as many attackers as he could.
+His body was recovered a day later, shot through the chest.
+Ba-ahnoce, now in deep mourning, was left to care for her two boys.

 The period following Banasda’s death was one of increasing violence on the Great Plains.
 The Bozeman Trail, a newly established offshoot of the Oregon Trail leading through Wyoming’s Powder River Basin to Montana gold fields, became a flashpoint.
 Raids on wagon trains and bloody victories over the U.S. military by the Lakota, Cheyenne and Arapaho forced Washington to seek peace in early 1868.